-- (a) Multi-lot industrial developments shall be consistent with the provisions in the County's Land Use Bylaw for conservation or cluster subdivision and development to reduce potential land use conflicts and minimize servicing costs. - 3.4.4 Industrial subdivisions and developments shall meet the applicable policies under Part 5.0 of this Plan. - 3.4.5 Industrial development requiring municipal services will be encouraged to locate in areas with access to municipal servicing. - (a) Industrial development that requires access to municipal services shall be encouraged to locate where such services are available. - (b) Council shall only consider proposals for the development of lands for industrial uses in a hamlet, if the proposal is for a Light Industrial Use, as defined and subject to the provisions in the County's Land Use Bylaw. - (c) Industries that require urban services shall be considered where such services are available either from the County or where a joint development/servicing agreement between the County and an adjacent urban municipality has been finalized. - (d) Industrial subdivision and development which, in the opinion of the relevant Authority, could have a significant impact on the community and environment, shall be controlled through the process of Land Use Bylaw amendment to an appropriate Industrial District in the Land Use Bylaw and, in areas where there is an Intermunicipal Development Plan or an Area Structure Plan, by amendment to the appropriate Plan. - (e) The proponent of any new industrial development or expansion of such development shall identify any costs associated with providing new services and upgrading existing services made necessary by the proposed development.
-The apportionment of costs shall be negotiated by the County and be settled within a development agreement which shall be a condition of subdivision or development approval. - (f) In order to encourage the establishment of diverse industries in the County, an area may be established within which only certain industryspecific type(s) may be located.
+- (a) Multi-lot industrial developments shall be consistent with the provisions in the County's Land Use Bylaw for conservation or cluster subdivision and development to reduce potential land use conflicts and minimize servicing costs. - 3.4.4 Industrial subdivisions and developments shall meet the applicable policies under Part 5.0 of this Plan. - 3.4.5 Industrial development requiring municipal services will be encouraged to locate in areas with access to municipal servicing. - (a) Industries that require urban services shall be considered where such services are available either from the County or where a joint development/servicing agreement between the County and an adjacent urban municipality has been finalized. - (b) Industrial subdivision and development which, in the opinion of the relevant Authority, could have a significant impact on the community and environment, shall be controlled through the process of Land Use Bylaw amendment to an appropriate Industrial District in the Land Use Bylaw and, in areas where there is an Intermunicipal Development Plan or an Area Structure Plan, by amendment to the appropriate Plan. - (c) The proponent of any new industrial development or expansion of such development shall identify any costs associated with providing new services and upgrading existing services made necessary by the proposed development.
+The apportionment of costs shall be negotiated by the County and be settled within a development agreement which shall be a condition of subdivision or development approval. - (d) In order to encourage the establishment of diverse industries in the County, an area may be established within which only certain industryspecific type(s) may be located.
 If the County does this, the identified area shall be designated through an Area Structure Plan, and appropriate Land Use Bylaw regulations shall be applied to substantially regulate both the industry and any adjacent development to the industry-specific area.